ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 ### Task 7: Make Snapshots

-In each of the virtual machines created above, create a snapshot labelled *Lab 1 Submit* before you submit the assignment.
+For each of the virtual machines created above, create a snapshot labelled *Lab 1 Submit* in your virtualization software before you submit the assignment.
 The grading process may require making changes to the VMs, so this gives you a restore point before grading starts.

 ### Task 8: Schedule A Grading Time